 The tide began to shift ever so gently the moment I noticed cricket flour at my neighborhood grocer.
 Cricket flour is exactly that—a gluten-free protein powder substitute with an earthy aftertaste made from ground crickets, which could be used to bake cookies, muffins, and the like.

-Phaidon’s On Eating Insects: Essays, Stories and Recipes (out May 1) might be the most authoritative book to explore the science, ethics, culture, and increasingly popular gastronomy of insects.
+Phaidon’s On Eating Insects: Essays, Stories and Recipes might be the most authoritative book to explore the science, ethics, culture, and increasingly popular gastronomy of insects.
 The book grew out of research at the Nordic Food Lab, the nonprofit founded by Noma head chef René Redzepi, and it’s an engaging bug-munching journey that travels from Peru to Uganda to Thailand and beyond.
-We spoke with one of the book’s co-authors, Josh Evans, about the tastiest (and least tasty) insects and how best to incorporate them into our diets.
+We spoke with one of the book’s co-authors, Josh Evans, about the tastiest (and least tasty) insects and how best to incorporate them—should you decide to—into our diets.

-The A.V.
-Club: Of all the arguments for consumers to start eating insects, what’s been the most compelling reason for you?
+The Takeout: Of all the arguments for consumers to start eating insects, what’s been the most compelling reason for you?

 Josh Evans: First, I don’t necessarily think we all should.
 One thing we hope to do with the book is to get us to take a step back and say, “If we do think we should start eating insects, why might that be?
 How good are these different arguments?”
 But to answer your question, the main reason for me is food diversity.
 It’s less about insects themselves and more about rethinking how we can learn to re-diversify our diets, which have become, in many cases, very monotone.
 That’s dangerous for a whole variety of reasons—taste, diet and health, ecology.
 So I think diversity is really what it’s about.